 From strengthening trade unions, to reforming our tax system, to devolving the levers of economic policymaking, the IPPR Commission on Economic Justice will be exploring over the coming year a range of radical policies to build a sustainable and just economy for modern Britain.

 Grace Blakeley is a Researcher at IPPR.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.